 The Internet has expanded beyond the capacity of its early underpinning – the IPv4 protocol.
-Many new mobile networks and new technologies such as Internet of Things depend on the virtually unlimited address capacity offered by IPv6.
+Many new mobile networks and modern technologies, such as Internet of Things, depend on the virtually unlimited address capacity offered by IPv6.
 A growing list of governments require IPv6 client support for the services they buy and build.
-Now, your Azure hosted services can reach these new customers with Azure IPv6-load-balanced, dual-stack (IPv4+IPv6) Internet connectivity for Azure VMs.
-Native IPv6 connectivity (TCP, UDP, HTTP(S)) all the way to the VM enables a broad range of service architectures.
-IPv6 for Azure VMs is available now in most Azure regions.
+Now, your Azure hosted services on Azure Virtual Machines can reach these new customers with Azure IPv6-load-balanced, dual-stack (IPv4+IPv6), internet connectivity for Azure Virtual Machines.
+Native IPv6 connectivity (TCP, UDP, HTTP(S)) all the way to the virtual machine enables a broad range of service architectures.
+IPv6 for Azure Virtual Machines is available now in most Azure regions.
 Data transfers over IPv6 are billed at the same rates as IPv4.
-For more information, please visit Overview of IPv6 for Azure Load Balancer | Microsoft Azure
+For more information, please visit Overview of IPv6 for Azure Load Balancer.

 The other payment option is to be invoiced.
 Once you opt for the invoice option, you can’t move to the credit card option.
 To sign up for invoicing, please go here.

 The 6-month and 12-month plans are no longer available.
 Existing customers on these plans can continue to utilise Azure under the terms of these plans.
 Customers looking for additional discounts and benefits in exchange for a deeper commitment to the platform can enter into an Enterprise Agreement (EA).

 Yes, through licence mobility, if you have SA you can “bring-your-own licence” for all Virtual Machines-supported server products except Windows Server.

 Yes.
 We currently offer one-year and three-year Virtual Machine Reserved Instances with the flexibility to exchange or cancel at any time.
 Read more about Reserved Virtual Machine Instances.